 The award-winning journalist and the world’s leading Wrongologist discusses human error and selects five books on wrongness in both public life and literature

-Jane Eyre, 1984 and Anne Frank’s diary all make it onto novelist Amanda Craig’s list.
+Jane Eyre, 1984 and Anne Frank’s diary all make it onto novelist Amanda Craig’s list of books that changed the world.
 On Black Beauty‘s underrated importance: ‘People forget that William Wilberforce, who abolished the slave trade, also founded the RSPCA.’

-The award-winning novelist talks about coming-of-age tales, highlights the wonder of the moment when adolescents find the world suddenly leaping into focus
+The award-winning novelist Meg Rosoff talks about coming-of-age tales, highlighting the wonder of the moment when adolescents find the world suddenly coming into focus.

 The Professor of Philosophy at the University of London and Fellow of St Anne’s College, Oxford, picks five books on Ideas That Matter.
 He discusses Aristotle, Darwin, Kant, Hazlett and Austen